ysoldak/fpvc-lady/README.md

    --version, -v   print the version
 ```

-## Administartor panel local web-gui (experimental, under construction)
+## Administartor panel local web GUI (experimental, under construction)
-When the project is cloned, navigate to the WEB GUI dir first
+When the project is cloned, navigate to the web GUI dir first
 ```
-cd \front\fpvcm\
+cd \front\
 ```

 Before running the first time, be sure you have [Node.js](https://nodejs.org/en) installed